 Efforts are made to engage with diverse community groups via exhibitions, use of the local media as well as working with local groups, such as residents groups and Parish Councils.
-As a consequence, this facility is enhancing community engagement and influnencing decision-making.
+As a consequence, this facility is enhancing community engagement and influencing decision-making.
 1.2.5 The Council works with and supports the Rayleigh, Rochford and District Association for Voluntary Service (RRAVS), the District's voluntary sector infrastructure organisation.
 RRAVS has undertaken a needs assessment of local third sector groups to inform the sector's development needs and the data gleaned from this is being used by all partners to support the sector in the long term.
-The Council and partners have also worked closely with the voluntary sector in developing and agreeing a new Compact that sets best practice standards for consultation, procurement, and engaging minority groups.
-The Compact also has a SMART action plan to develop improved working relations and opportunities for service delivery between Public and the Third sectors
+The Council and partners have also worked closely with the voluntary sector in developing and agreeing a new Compact.